alastairwyse/MoreComplexDataStructures/README.md

 **PriorityQueue** - An implementation of a [double-ended](https://en.wikipedia.org/wiki/Double-ended_priority_queue) [priority queue](https://en.wikipedia.org/wiki/Priority_queue).
 As the underlying structure is a balanced tree, most methods return with order O(log(n)) time complexity.
 The class allows dequeuing of specific items aside from the minimum and maximum, and exposes several methods to inspect the contents of the queue.

 ### Future Enhancements
-- Enhance WeightBalancedTree balancing algorithm to handle sequences of input values which currently result in an unbalanced tree (e.g. Int32 tree with insert sequence 1, 7, 2, 6, 3, 5, 4).
 - Enhance any methods which return an IEnumerable to throw an InvalidOperationException if the object structure is changed while enumerating.
 - Remove inefficiency of converting List&lt;Char&gt; to String in CharacterTrie.GetAllStringsWithPrefix().
 - Remove redundant / unused conditional branches in WeightBalancedTree.GetRandomItem() method (e.g. 'if (currentNode.LeftChildNode == null)')